Shelf Lives of Food

 Chili Peppers8-12 months2 weeks4 daysPlastic bag

-ChivesNEVER5 days1 dayWrap in damp paper towel or plastic wrap
+ChivesNEVER5 days1 dayWrap in a damp paper towel or plastic wrap

-CilantroNEVER1 week2 daysStems in water, lightly cover top in plastic bag
+CilantroNEVER1 week2 daysStems in water, lightly cover top in a plastic bag

 Corn2 months3-4 days1 dayPlastic wrap

-Cucumbers8-12 months1 week1-3 daysWrap in dry paper towel, seal with plastic wrap
+Cucumbers8–12 months1 week1–3 daysWrap in a dry paper towel and seal with plastic wrap

 Eggplant/Aubergine/BrinjalNEVER2 weeks1 dayPlastic wrap